Whitey Bulger Fast Facts

 June 22, 2011 - After 16 years on the lam, is arrested in Santa Monica, California, along with his girlfriend Catherine Elizabeth Greig.

-July 6, 2011 - Pleads not guilty to a 32-count racketeering indictment, including involvement in 19 killings, and also extortion, money-laundering and weapons charges.
-If convicted, he may face life in prison.
+July 6, 2011 - Pleads not guilty to a 32-count racketeering indictment, including involvement in 19 killings, extortion, money-laundering and weapons charges.

-August 18, 2011 - Bulger's companion, Catherine Elizabeth Greig, pleads not guilty to charges of harboring and concealing Bulger.
+August 18, 2011 - Bulger's companion, Greig, pleads not guilty to charges of harboring and concealing Bulger.

 March 14, 2012 - Greig pleads guilty to one charge of conspiracy to harbor a fugitive and two counts of identity theft.